-GDOT established statewide PM3 targets on May 16, 2018.
-The CORE MPO adopted the Georgia statewide PM3 targets on August 22, 2018.
-Table 6 presents statewide baseline performance for each PM3 measure as well as the current two-year and four-year statewide targets established by GDOT.
+GDOT established the initial statewide PM3 targets on May 16, 2018.
+CORE MPO adopted the Georgia statewide PM3 targets on August 22, 2018.
+GDOT established the updated PM3 targets on December 12, 2022.
+CORE MPO adopted the updated Georgia statewide PM3 targets on February 22, 2023.
+Table 4 presents the statewide baseline performance for each PM3 measure as well as the current two-year and four-year statewide targets established by GDOT.

-On or before October 1, 2020, GDOT will provide FHWA a detailed report of PM3 performance covering the period of January 1, 2018, to December 31, 2019.
-GDOT and the CORE MPO will have the opportunity at that time to revisit the four-year PM3 targets.
+Updates for PM3 targets will occur in 2024 at which time GDOT will provide FHWA a detailed report of PM3 performance.
+Once CORE MPO receives the updated targets from GDOT, the MPO and GDOT will have the opportunity at that time to revisit the four-year PM3 targets.

-Table 6.
+Table 4.
 System Performance/Freight Movement/CMAQ (PM3) Performance and Targets